sachua/sachua.github.io/backup/Manual steps to install Talos on VMware Workstation Airgapped.md

+We will be installing a 1-node Kubernetes cluster using Talos Linux.
-This implementaton will be using cilium v1.17.5 instead of the default flannel cni
+This implementaton will be using cilium v1.17.5 instead of the default flannel cni.

 ## 1. Retrieve container references for system extensions
 ```bash